|Read this first! International Admissions Process|

 - Indicators of Future Success (55%)

 - Experience Outside of the Classroom (15%)

-You will learn whether you have been admitted via letters to you from the Texas A&M University Office of Admissions, logging into the Applicant Information System (AIS), or from a letter from the Department of Agricultural Economics.
+You will learn whether you have been admitted via letters to you from the Texas A&M University Office of Admissions or from a letter from the Department of Agricultural Economics.